Egypt

 The SOC was established by Law No. 4 of 1972 and generally provides a membership certificate to those who completed a recognized university accounting education program.
 Membership in SOC in mandatory for all professional accountants and auditors in the country.
 Its responsibilities include: (i) maintaining national registries of professional accountants and auditors; (ii) issuing a code of professional conduct and ethics for professional accountants and auditors in Egypt; and (iii) establishing an investigative and disciplinary system for all auditors registered with the Ministry of Finance.
 The SOC is not a member of IFAC.

 A draft of a new Accounting Law has been under discussion for the past several years with little indication of a timeline for its progression.
 The new law was originally drafted under the sponsorship of the Ministry of Finance, the Syndicate of Commerce—Accountants and Auditing (SOC), and the Egyptian Society for Accountants and Auditors (ESAA) in the late 1990s.
-Important features of the draft law include introducing (i) a qualifying examination to obtain an auditing license and establishing continuing education schemes, (ii) recognizing audit firms and individual auditors as providers of statutory audit services, (iii) amending the public oversight architecture over the professional performance, and (iv) strengthening the operational capacity of the professional bodies and emphasizing coordination through the creation of a Supreme Council for Accounting and Auditing.
+The draft law contains text introducing (i) a qualifying examination to obtain an auditing license and establishing continuing education schemes, (ii) recognizing audit firms and individual auditors as providers of statutory audit services, (iii) amending the public oversight architecture over the professional performance, and (iv) strengthening the operational capacity of the professional bodies and emphasizing coordination through the creation of a Supreme Council for Accounting and Auditing.

 Adoption of International Standards

-The AOB's Audit Inspection Department inspects auditors.
-While the EFSA’s QA system incorporates some components of the SMO 1 requirements, the Egyptian Society of Accountants and Auditors (ESAA) reports that a full review of the QA system is still in process.
-Additionally, at the time of this assessment, not all audits are subject to QA reviews (e.g. non-listed company audits).
+The EFSA’s QA system incorporates only some components of the SMO 1 best practices.
+Additionally, at the time of this assessment, not all audits are subject to QA reviews (e.g., non-listed company audits).
 Under proposed amendments to the Accounting Practice Law, the scope of QA reviews would be extended to include all audits.

 Current Status: Partially Adopted

-All professional accountants (providing services to external clients) and auditors must register with the Ministry of Finance (MoF) Registry in order to practice.
-In order to become registered by the MoF, one must have graduated from a university program with a degree in accounting, maintain membership and certificate from the Syndicate of Commerce - Accountants and Auditors Section (SOC) and have completed the necessary paper work.
-Syndicate membership and certificate is generally open to all those who have completed a university accounting education program.
+All professional accountants (providing services to external clients) and auditors must register with the Ministry of Finance (MoF) Registry to practice.
+To become registered with the MoF, one must have graduated from a university program with a degree in accounting, maintain membership and a certificate from the Syndicate of Commerce - Accountants and Auditors (SOC) and have completed the necessary paperwork.
+SOC membership and certificate is generally open to all those who have completed a university accounting education program.

 After three years of work experience, a professional can apply to be taken off the MoF trainee list and join the “Auditor” list under which an auditor can audit companies other than joint stock corporations.
 Only after an additional five years of work experience can they join the “Full Auditor” list entitling the individual to audit corporations.
-As such, only university education and the passage of time determine the registration and practicing rights of auditors and accountants in Egypt.
-No examination, continuing professional development, nor audit experience are required to obtain or maintain registration with the MoF.
+No examination, continuing professional development, nor specific audit experience are required to obtain or maintain registration with the MoF.

-In order to audit listed companies, and non-banking financial institutions (NBFIs), an auditor must be listed in the Egyptian Financial Services Authority (EFSA) list of auditors.
-EFSA was established by Law No. 10 of 2009 and maintains its own requirements to ensure quality audit services and the provision of high quality financial information.
-As such, the educational requirements to become listed in EFSA’s auditors’ list are more stringent than the Ministry of Finance registry and include registration with the MOF and fulfillment of a Continuing Professional Development (CPD) requirement.
+In order to audit listed companies, and non-banking financial institutions (NBFIs), an auditor must be registered with the Egyptian Financial Services Authority (EFSA).
+EFSA was established by Law No. 10 of 2009 and maintains its own requirements.
+These include registration with the MoF and fulfillment of an annual Continuing Professional Development (CPD) requirement.

 Current Status: Partially Adopted